-The FCC Group has actively incorporated sustainability into its business model and its governance system, approving a new Sustainability Policy that incorporates the three sustainable axes in the development of its operations: the environmental, social and good governance pillars, publicly reinforced with its adhesion to the Sustainable Development Goals campaign promoted by the UN Global Compact in Spain.
+The FCC Group has actively incorporated sustainability into its business model and its governance system, with a new Sustainability Policy that incorporates the three sustainable axes in the development of its operations: the environmental, social and good governance pillars, publicly reinforced with its adhesion to the Sustainable Development Goals campaign promoted by the UN Global Compact in Spain.
+In this regard, the FCC Group created the sustainable finance taxonomy area in 2023 with the aim of identifying the risks associated with the taxonomic process to optimise the alignment of the Group's eligible activities and identify shortcomings, operational risks and potential development of activities for the business areas in their taxonomic perspective, among other tasks, all in relation to environmental sustainability and other related areas.

-Environmental and climate risk management and action is also strongly incorporated into the FCC Group's business model, developing an environmental policy based not only on strict compliance with current legislation on improving and defending the environment, but also going further by establishing preventive planning and analysing and minimising the environmental impact of the activities carried out.
+Environmental and climate risk management and action is also strongly incorporated into the FCC Group's business model, developing an environmental policy based not only on strict compliance with current legislation on improving and defending the environment, but also going further by establishing preventive planning and analysing and minimising the environmental impact, use of resources and emissions associated with activities carried out.
 An analysis and assessment of the physical risks arising from the effects of climate change and the risks of transition to a low-carbon economy is also carried out, with various innovative and sustainable initiatives to reduce the impact of activities, extending the scope of social and environmental criteria to the value chain, and designing products and processes that are more efficient and integrated into the Circular Economy.